LabForComputationalVision/publications/README.md

 ## Questions

 - multiple people with same last name, e.g., Wang
-- OMIT in aux?
-    - don't put them on the site
 - what's going on with the | in the journalURL file?
-    - unsure, double check
+    - unsure, double check old site
 - missing urls:
     - cgi.media.mit.edu: old MIT tech reports
 - then some that look like they should be working but aren't, grep htmlproofer log to find
-    - [ ] send all missing files to Eero, he'll look into it
 - CONFABSTRACT showing up in reference string

 ## Notes